rellermeyer/99tsp/python/neural/README.md

 + n_iters: Number of iterations to run the algorithm
 + radius: Starting radius of the neuron ring

+`-p` adds a solution plot and '-s' will show you the elastic at each iteration

 ### Examples
 For help
 ```